dseguy/php-error-messages/messages/undefined-variable.rst

 Description
 ___________

 This notice is emitted when a variable is being used before being defined.
 In a word, the variable is not created yet, so PHP creates it on the fly, as NULL, then uses it.

+The situation arises when reading a variable, such as the ``echo`` call here.
+It doesn't happen upon writing, as it is the way to make a variable definition.

+It also happens when using the ``compact`` native function: it collects the values of variables into an array, and emits this error whenever the variable doesn't exist.
+The entry is also skipped in the result.

 Example
 _______